Abortion in Singapore is legal. But what are the requirements, costs and procedures available?

 The Singapore Abortion Law act also requires that the woman undergoes brief counselling by a qualified abortion counsellor at any accredited abortion clinic, and watch a video on the subject.

-For girls under the age of 16, they have to undergo mandatory counseling at the Health Promotion Board.
+For girls under the age of 16, they have to undergo mandatory counselling at the Health Promotion Board.

-There is also a mandatory waiting period of 48 hours after the counselling before the procedure can be done.
-So that means you will have to visit your doctor twice.
-Once for the scan to confirm the pregnancy and counselling, and the second visit, two days later, to undergo the termination.
+There is also a compulsory waiting period of 48 hours after the counselling before the procedure can be done - so that means you will have to visit your doctor twice - once for the scan to confirm the pregnancy and counselling, and the second visit is two days later, to undergo the termination.

 But according to a news report, very few women who are seeking an abortion in Singapore will change their mind even after being counselled, and the Health Promotion Board reports that for the past five years, less than five percent of those who are counselled will actually keep their baby.